Avanade/DevOpsHOL/continuous-deployment/README.md

 3. Near the top of the page next to **New Release Definition**, click on the pencil icon and rename the release to **DevOpsHOL-CD**

-4. On the **Environment** panel, rename the environment to Dev (this will be the development integration environment).
+4. On the **Stages** panel, rename the stage to Dev (this will be the development integration environment).

 5. Click on the Artifacts +Add link and select the DevOpsHOL-CI as the Source.
 Leave the version at "Latest" so the release will deploy the latest build.
 Click Add button to add the build to the release artifacts list.

-6. In the Environments box, click on the 1 phase, 0 task link under the Dev environment name.
+6. In the Stages box, click on the 1 job, 0 task link under the Dev environment name.
 This will open a panel to allow adding of tasks to the release.

-6. Click on the **Agent phase** accordion item and review the options for this phase of the release.
+6. Click on the **Agent job** accordion item and review the options for this phase of the release.
 Leave these settings as is for now.
 Click on the + icon to the right of Agent phase and add the following two tasks: **Azure Resource Group Deployment** and **Azure App Service Deploy**.

 7. Click on the **Azure Deployment:Create Or Update Resource Group...** accordion and fill out the settings as follows:
 >+ Azure Subscription: DevOpsHOLDeployment